Comme j'ai toujours envie d'aimer: Covers

 With the huge popularity of the song, French orchestra leader and conductor Paul Mauriat issued an all-musical version of the song in a 1970 album also titled Comme j'ai toujours envie d'aimer credited to Grand orchestre de Paul Mauriat.
 Another orchestral rendition was made by Georges Jouvin.

 The song has been interpreted by dozens of artists and in instrumental versions by renowned orchestras.
 Notable covers include that of Canadian singer Roch Voisine in the 1993 album Chaque feu....
 Although the track didn't appear in the main album releases for 1-CD Canada and European releases, it was included in the 2-CD Special Edition for Canada of the album as one of 6 additional bonus tracks.

 In 1994, French Canadian singer Mitsou recorded an up-beat version in a track in her 1994 album Ya Ya that included cover versions of songs popular in Quebec in the 1960s and 1970s.
 The single release was accompanied by a music video for the song.
 The music video won MuchMusic Video Award for Best French Video in 1995.

 In 2001, the Belgian singers Bart Kaëll and Vanessa Chinitor revived the song with a new version as the duo Bart & Vanessa.
 The track was included in their 2001 album Costa Romantica.

 Language versions

 The song has been translated and interpreted in at least 15 languages.
 An English-language version was released by Canadian singer Marty Butler as "Time".
 Ivica Tomović released a Serbo-Croat version under the title "Koliko sam Često Želio da te volim" and it was interpreted in Dutch by Hanny-D titled "Jij leerde mij hoe liefde smaakt".

 In popular culture

-The song was used in the 1993 film La Florida where it was performed by Gildor Roy.
+The song was used in the 1993 film La Florida where it was performed by Michael Sarrazin aka Romeo Laflamme.